X39/X39.SourceGenerators.Property/README.md

 The source generator will then generate a partial class with the same name as the original class and add the properties to it.

+# What about documentation?

+Documenting the generated properties is as simple as documenting the field.
+Like, really, just document the field and the documentation will be copied over to the property.
+No need to break workflow in any way.

 ### Propety Name

 The property **name** will be the name of the field with the first letter capitalized and an optional underscore